-Choosing between the IMF employment restrictions albatross and the bitter medicine of the E-Levy
+Choosing between the IMF employment restrictions Albatross and the bitter medicine of the E-levy

 Cutting down on this kind of expenditure will not only engender confidence among the people but will surely convince them to trust in the government.

-To this end, it is important for the President and his government to prove to the people that, they are different and will appropriately and judiciously handle the proceeds that will accrue from the policy.
+To this end, the President and his government need to prove to the people that, they are different and will appropriately and judiciously handle the proceeds that will acrue from the policy.

-- Fear of losing 2024 elections cause of NDC’s stiff opposition to E-Levy – A/R Minister